heavenstobetsy/PhillyConstruction/Data pre-processing.md

 ## Data Wrangling

 &nbsp;&nbsp;&nbsp;&nbsp;When aggregating and merging these massive datasets, I had to be careful of not including future inspections and violations past the permit submit date, along with other data that might bleed into and influence the model.
 Beyond that, I needed to summarize the datasets on multiple levels and ultimately join them to the permit/address level--both parts took up most of my time on this project.
-I first joined the permit and datasets on the unique ID (addresskey).
+I first joined the permit and datasets on the unique ID (addresskey), which is used for a unique addresse/owner combination.
 After that, I did some data cleaning and removed erroneous segments and weird data.
 <p>
  &nbsp;
     </p>